Replace GitHub Copilot With Local LLMs in VS Code — Free, Private, No Subscription

 | Chat | Yes (sidebar + inline) |

 Continue is the clear winner for local coding in VS Code.
-It has native Ollama integration, supports both tab autocomplete and chat with separate models for each, and it’s fully open source under Apache 2.0.
+Native Ollama integration, separate models for autocomplete and chat, and full agent mode with MCP (Model Context Protocol) support.

 Who it’s for: Anyone replacing Copilot.
-It’s the most complete, best maintained option.
+It’s the one I’d install first.

 | Detail | Info |